Lisp-Stat/documentation/content/en/docs/Contributing/_index.md

 {{% pageinfo %}}

-This section describes the mechanics of _how_ to contribute code to Lisp-Stat at a high level.
-Legal stuff, community guidelines, code of conduct, etc. For details on how to contribute code and documentation, see links on nav sidebar to the left under Contributing.
+This section describes the mechanics of _how_ to contribute code to Lisp-Stat.
+Legal requirements, community guidelines, code of conduct, etc. For details on how to contribute code and documentation, see links on nav sidebar to the left under Contributing.